-We have 4 groups for Literacy, Maths, Reading and Spelling lessons with the fourth group being taught by Mrs Pharoah.
+We have 4 groups for Literacy, Maths, Reading and Spelling lessons.
 These groupings are flexible and may change throughout the year.

 Throughout their Connected Curriculum lessons, the children will explore Crime and Punishment and the Mayans with opportunities for them to develop their writing skills in these subject areas too.
 Weekly science lessons as well as RE and Philosophy and PSHE lessons also form part of our curriculum in Year 6.

-In Year 6, your child’s class teacher will hear them read every two weeks and we also have a teaching assistant, Mrs Millward, who will hear target children read during the afternoons.
+In Year 6, your child’s class teacher will hear them read every two weeks and we also have a teaching assistant who will hear target children read during the afternoons.